a-luna/svelte-mono/src/lib/content/blog/csharp-tpl-socket-methods.md

 ## Accept

 Ok, back to our socket example.
-On the other side of our connectTask, the server is waiting for incoming connections inside the ```AcceptAsync``` method, which wraps the BeginAccept/EndAcceppt method pair:
+On the other side of our `connectTask`, the server is waiting for incoming connections inside the `AcceptAsync` method, which wraps the `BeginAccept`/`EndAcceppt` method pair:

 ```csharp
 namespace AaronLuna.TplSockets